HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ### Rendering and configuring new page component to have WCM comments HTML markup component on the page

-1. Open the Site Manager in the edit mode.
+1. Open the Site Manager in Edit mode.
 2. Add the newly shipped page component to any page where the comments functionality needs to be enabled.
 After adding the page component to the page, the WCM comments UI should be visible.
 3. In the **Library Name** field, specify the library name to be used for storing the comments.
 ![Library Name for Comments](../developing_managing_content/_img/library_name_for_storing_comments.png)